How to Create a QR Code for Payment (Step-by-Step Guide)

 WeChat Pay QR Code Payments in China

 In China, QR code payments are synonymous with WeChat Pay and Alipay.
 These allow payments, often in the form of daily transactions, by scanning the QR code: one can shop in a grocery store, pay for a cab, or even pay a bill for dining.
 Vendors display their individual Wechat QR code on the counter; a customer merely needs to scan it through their app to make a payment.
-There is a considerable hype about using QR codes that turned these platforms with really huge user groups into a normal thing of culture that has almost eliminated cash in several cities.
+QR code payments are widely used across major Chinese payment ecosystems.

 Brazilian Pix QR-Code Payments